Background pattern

 43206 REUS (Tarragona)

-Date of the last review of this leaflet: October 2021
+Date of the last revision of this package leaflet: October 2021

 -------------------------------------------------------------------------------------------------------------------

-To reduce the risk of accidental intravascular administration, the Procaína solution must be injected slowly, performing frequent aspirations, before each injection and during the same.
+To reduce the risk of accidental intravascular administration, the procaine solution should be injected slowly, with frequent aspirations, before each injection and during the injection.

 Adults

-Local anesthesia by infiltration: in general, the dosage will depend on the required anesthetic action, the extent of the area to be anesthetized, etc. The maximum dose in 24 hours, in local anesthesia, is1 gramin adults.
-Usually, the doses are, in local anesthesia and in dental practice, 1 or 2 ml of Procaína Serra 10 mg/ml injectable solution.
+Local anesthesia by infiltration: in general, the dosage will depend on the required anesthetic action, the extent of the area to be anesthetized, etc. The maximum dose in 24 hours, in infiltration anesthesia, is 1 gram in adults.
+Usually, the doses are 1 or 2 ml of Procaína Serra 10 mg/ml injectable solution in infiltration anesthesia and in dental practice.

-In the elderly and patients with acute or debilitating diseases and those with heart or liver disease, lower doses should be used.
-Also, lower doses are required when injections are repeated and for nerve blocks in highly vascularized areas, to avoid high plasma concentrations.
+In elderly patients and patients with acute or debilitating diseases, and in those with heart or liver disease, lower doses should be used.
+Lower doses are also required when injections are repeated and for nerve blocks in highly vascularized areas to avoid high plasma concentrations.

 Pediatric patients